OutSystems/docs-support/src/community/training/exam-policies.md

 If you can’t find it, check your Spam folder.
 If you still can't find it, ​​​​​​[​​​​​​​open a support case for Training](https://www.outsystems.com/SupportPortal/CaseOpen/) and request that the confirmation email be resent.
 Share your name, email, and the exam you have registered for.
 The team will give you all the details.

-#### How can I change my exam appointment from a remote/test center to a test center/remote appointment?
+#### How can I change my exam appointment from a remote test to a test center and vice versa?

 To change your exam appointment to a remote/test center, you must visit the [Reschedule Appointment](https://proscheduler.prometric.com/scheduling/rescheduleappointment/reschedule) page, cancel the appointment, and register again on the [Certification Page](https://www.outsystems.com/certifications/), select the **Online/Certification Center** option.​​​​​